 How to Reverse Damage From Alcohol Abuse

 The physical recovery from severe alcohol abuse to the body can be a long journey.
-There are many different internal body parts that are affected from long term exposure to alcohol.
+There are many different internal body parts that are affected from long-term exposure to this substance.

 Reversing Liver Damage